The Harp at an Event

 When is the balance due?

-The remaining balance is due no later than two weeks after the event.
+The remaining balance is due in full no later than the event date.

 Are there any additional fees?